-You may not file a 2009 joint return if you were divorced under a decree of divorce or separate maintenance that is final by the end of the year.
-You may file jointly if you separated during 2009 under an interlocutory (temporary or provisional) decree or order, so long as a final divorce decree was not entered by the end of the year.
+You may not file a 2015 joint return if you were divorced or legally separated under a decree of divorce or separate maintenance that is final by the end of the year.
+You may file jointly for 2015 if you separated during the year under an interlocutory (temporary or provisional) decree or order, so long as a final divorce decree was not entered by the end of the year.
 If during the period that a divorce decree is interlocutory you are permitted to remarry in another state, the IRS recognizes the new marriage and allows a joint return to be filed with the new spouse.
 However, courts have refused to allow a joint return where a new marriage took place in Mexico during the interlocutory period in violation of California law.